rachelbaker/Async-Social-Sharing/README.md

 ##Release Notes

+__Version 1.7.0__

+* Added option to display or hide sharing widgets from posts.

+* Restructured file organization.

+* Tested compatibility with 3.7

 __Version 1.6.2__

 * Fixed bug where previous plugin users could not disable the css without removing and then re-adding the plugin.

 * Updated compatibility to support 3.5

 __Version 1.6.1__